nuremics/nuremics/README.md

 - The `Workflow` class orchestrates the execution of multiple processes in a defined sequential order.
 It encapsulates the coordination logic and manages the progression of tasks throughout the workflow.

 - The `Application` class is the top-level component.
-It instantiates and executes a workflow, acting as the main entry point for any end user application developed within `nuremics-apps`.
+It instantiates and executes a workflow, acting as the main entry point for any end-user application developed within `nuremics-apps`.

 In `nuremics-apps`, two main types of software components are developed to build domain-specific applications: